-Casing perforation followed by grouting in-place is the preferred method to use if there is poor documentation of the grouting of the well annulus, or the annulus was allowed to be backfilled with cuttings.
+Casing perforation followed by grouting in-place is the preferred method to use if there is poor documentation of the grouting of the well annulus, or the annulus was allowed to be back-filled with cuttings.
 The grout will squeeze through the perforations to seal any porous zones along the outside of the casing.
 The procedure involves puncturing, cutting or splitting the well casing and screen followed by grouting the well.
 A variety of commercial equipment is available for perforating casings and screens in wells with four-inch or larger inside diameters.
 Due to the diversity of applications, experienced contractors must recommend a specific technique based on site-specific conditions.
-A minimum of four rows of perforations several inches long around the circumference of the pipe and a minimum of five perforations per linear foot of casing or screen is recommended (American Society for Testing and Materials, Standard D 5299-99, 1999).
+A minimum of four rows of perforations per linear foot of casing or screen is recommended (American Society for Testing and Materials, Standard D 5299-99, 1999).
 After the perforating is complete, the borehole must be grouted according to the procedures in Section 6 and the upper five feet of borehole restored according to the procedures in Section 7.